Create a storage account

 Storage account type parameters

-When you create a storage account using PowerShell, the Azure CLI, Bicep, or Azure Templates, the storage account type is specified by the
+When you create a storage account using PowerShell, the Azure CLI, Bicep, Azure Templates, or the Azure Developer CLI, the storage account type is specified by the

 kind parameter (for example,